-You also soon find out that every second count and any delay will risk you losing the ball to your opponents or a scoring opportunity lost forever.
+You also soon find out that every second counts and any delay will risk you losing the ball to your opponents or a scoring opportunity lost forever.

 Your entire team will not be pleased with you.

-Your passing and kicking have to 100% accurate otherwise your teammates will not trust you.
+Your passing and kicking have to be 100% accurate otherwise your teammates will not trust you.

 You will also test your physical fitness and strength.
 If you are gasping for breath after 5 minutes of play then you have a fitness problem.